slightlyskepticalpotat/dogecoin-unofficial/README.md

+# dogecoin-unofficial

 Here are the commands for building and uploading a Dogecoin Core Snap to the Snap Store.
 Snapcraft's CI system builds and tests .snap packages on amd64 (x86_64), arm64 (aarch64), and i386 (i686), so users on those architectures can install the latest version from the Snap Store.
 That is the recommended way to install dogecoin-unofficial.
 Users can also manually build and install dogecoin-unofficial or download and install one of the older .snap packages from this repository.
-From 1.14.6 on, the .snap files are stored using [git-lfs](https://git-lfs.github.com/).
+Due to GitHub's file sizing constraints, .snap files are stored using [git-lfs](https://git-lfs.github.com/).

 ---